TeV Gamma-Rays from the Low-Luminosity Active Galactic Nucleus NGC 4278: Implications for the Diffuse Neutrino Background: SED Modeling

 The best-fit parameters are listed in the upper part of Table~\ref{tab:parameters}, while the corresponding SED fits are shown in the left and right panels of Figure~\ref{fig:jet_SEDs} for the quasi-quiet and active states, respectively.
 The $1\sigma$ uncertainties, along with the posterior parameter distributions, are presented in Appendix \ref{app:fitting} (Figure~\ref{fig:corner_plots}).
 The fitting indicates that a moderately relativistic jet with Lorentz factors of $\Gamma_b \simeq 3-4$ is favored.
-Meanwhile, the transition trend between the quasi-quiet and active states, namely (1) increasing $R_b'$ and $L_e'$ and (2) decreasing $\Gamma_b$ and $B_b'$, suggests a decelerating, expanding jet blob with enhanced particle injection.
-The increasing maximum electron Lorentz factor $\gamma_{e,\rm max}'$ can also be qualitatively interpreted as a consequence of a weakening magnetic field, since it can be estimated by equating the synchrotron cooling time $t_c' = 6\pi m_e c / (\gamma_e' \sigma_T B_b'^2)$ to the acceleration time $t_{\rm acc}' \propto \gamma_e' m_e c / (e B_b')$, where $\sigma_T$ is the Thomson cross section.
+Meanwhile, the transition trend between the quasi-quiet and active states, namely (1) increasing $R_b'$ and $L_e'$ and (2) decreasing $\Gamma_b$ and $B_b'$, suggests a decelerating jet blob with enhanced particle injection.
+The increasing maximum electron Lorentz factor $\gamma_{e,\rm max}'$ can also be qualitatively interpreted as a consequence of a weakening magnetic field, since it can be estimated by equating the synchrotron cooling time $t_c' = 6\pi m_e c / (\gamma_e' \sigma_T B_b'^2)$ to the acceleration time $t_{\rm acc}' \propto \gamma_e' m_e c / (e B_b')$, where $\sigma_T$ is the Thomson cross section. {To justify how the fitting depends on the fixed parameters, we computed the SSC spectra by varying $s$ and $\gamma'_{e,\rm min}$ in the ranges $[2.0,~2.4]$ and $[10^{3},~10^5]$.
+The results demonstrate that the best-fit parameters in Table~\ref{tab:parameters} do not change significantly when $s$ and $\gamma'_{e,\rm min}$ vary within the ranges $2.0 \lesssim s \lesssim 2.3$ and $10^{3.6} \lesssim \gamma'_{e,\rm min} \lesssim 10^4$.}